-True to their name, the short-beaked common dolphin has a short beak with a dark cape with a ‘v’ shape under the fin.
-Along with their short beak, they have a white underside and yellow or tan patches on their sides.
+True to its name, the short-beaked common dolphin has a short beak with a dark cape with a ‘v’ shape under the fin.
+They have a white underside and yellow or tan patches on their sides, and short beaks.

 The spinner dolphin is named for its aerobatics.
 They are fast swimmers and are known to bow-ride.
 The spinner dolphin can spin up to seven times in the air before re-entering the water.

-Spinner dolphins have a color pattern that is three-toned with a dark stripe from the eye to the flipper.
-Their beak is long with a dark tip and a sloping melon.
+Spinner dolphins have a three-toned color pattern with a dark stripe from the eye to the flipper.
+Their beak is extended with a dark tip and a sloping melon.

 Some males have a forward-leaning dorsal fin, which is tall and erect.
 The spinner dolphin was the second most affected dolphin by tuna fishing after the Pantropical spotted dolphin.

-The striped dolphin takes their name from the dark stripes that run down the sides of their bodies.
-They have a gray or blue-gray cape on the dorsal side, with stripes from the eye to the flipper along their sides.
+The striped dolphin takes its name from the dark stripes running down their bodies’ sides.
+They have a gray or blue-gray cape on the dorsal side, with lines from the eye to the flipper along their sides.

-Striped dolphins have some amazing behaviors, able to leap up to 23 ft, with belly flops and somersaults seeming no trouble.
+Striped dolphins have some unusual behaviors, leaping up to 23 ft, with belly flops and somersaults seeming no trouble.
 They also roto-tail when they come out of the water.
 This involves moving their tails in circles as they leap out of the water.

-The white-beaked dolphin is very large compared to most species of dolphins.
-They can grow from 7.9-10.2 ft, weighing from 400-770 lbs.
+The white-beaked dolphin is enormous compared to most species of dolphins.
+They can grow from 7.9-10.2 ft, weighing 400-770 lbs.

-Along with their white beak, they have white, black, and gray markings, with their tail usually paler.
+Their white beak has white, black, and gray markings, with their tail usually paler.
 They have a white patch on each side.

-The flippers are mostly dark, with a brown or gray tip.
+The flippers are primarily dark, with a brown or gray tip.
 They can be found in the St Lawrence River, the Gulf of St Lawrence, and around Newfoundland.